runwayml/learn/docs/README.md

 # Welcome to Runway!
 > __Note__: Runway is beta software, so things are in flux!
 Expect features and documentation to change often.

 Runway is a platform that allows creators of all kinds to use machine learning.
-It provides you with a simple way to use the latest machine learning techniques and algorithms in an intuitive way.
+It provides you with a simple and complete way to use machine learning models in an intuitive way.
 In this documentation, we aim to help you get up and running with Runway.

 ![Runway Screenshot](assets/images/views/home-screen.png)